Kelly L. Wright

 Kelly L. Wright graduated from Vassar College in 1989 with a B.A. in Drama.
 She started her law career several years later as a certificated paralegal in Chicago.
 After drafting estate planning documents for a year as a paralegal, she moved to Florida to go to law school.

 Kelly received her law degree from University of Miami School of Law in 2000.
-While in law school, Kelly was an officer of the Business Law Review and Phi Delta Phi honors fraternity, volunteered as a Peer Counselor, interned with a State criminal judge and a Federal U.S. Magistrate judge and with the U.S. Attorney’s Office, and participated in several charitable and theatrical events at the law school.
-In her spare time, she also practiced and taught Shorin-ryu karate.
+While in law school, Kelly was an officer of the Business Law Review and Phi Delta Phi honors fraternity, volunteered as a Peer Counselor, interned with a State criminal judge, a Federal U.S. Magistrate judge, and with the U.S. Attorney’s Office.
+She also participated in several charitable and theatrical events at the law school.
+In her spare time, she practiced and taught Shorin-ryu karate.
 Kelly graduated magna cum laude in the top 20 of her class and became licensed to practice law in Florida in July 2000.
 Kelly continued her legal studies for another year at University of Miami to receive her Master of Laws (LL.M.) in Estate Planning in 2001.

 Kelly is a member of the Florida Bar’s Real Property, Probate and Trust Section and the Elder Law Section.
-She is also a member of the Palm Beach County Bar Association and the Northern Palm Beach County Chamber of Commerce.
 Kelly has received a peer review rating of AV Preeminent by Martindale Hubbell.

 Kelly enjoys practicing in the estate planning area because she has the opportunity to help people solve some of the most difficult questions they may face – what will happen when I die, and what will happen to my family.
 Each family situation is like a puzzle, and Kelly enjoys putting the pieces together.